syl20bnr/spacemacs/contrib/syl20bnr/README.md

-# syl20bnr configuration layer for Spacemacs
+# syl20bnr contribution layer for Spacemacs

 ## Install

-To use this configuration add it to your `~/.spacemacs`
+To use this contribution add it to your `~/.spacemacs`

 ```elisp
 (defvar dotspacemacs-configuration-layers '(syl20bnr)